tholonia/tholonia.github.io/_projects/alt-reality.md

 - [Time Mirrors: Experiments at the North Pole](https://www.youtube.com/watch?v=WP1uNa45_Yk)
 - [Mirrors - Breaking the Future](https://www.youtube.com/watch?v=QXJ3FvUBX4E) *(Russian with English subtitles)*

-Some peopel who have experienced an NDE also speak of this 'other' type of energy.
-Here is just one example opf such a testimonial
+Some people who have experienced an NDE also speak of this 'other' type of energy.
+Here is just one example of such a testimonial

 - [Man Dies In Surgery; Shown Truth About Black Holes, Other Dimensions](https://www.youtube.com/watch?v=zQTgiXdFZrw)

-If you want to see what actual scientific experimentation looks like in this area, check out this 3 hour interview with  physicist Dr. Tom Campbell who is doing some fascinating research and experiments usign OOBE techniques.
+If you want to see what actual scientific experimentation looks like in this area, check out this 3 hour interview with  physicist Dr. Tom Campbell who is doing some fascinating research and experiments using OOBE techniques.

 - [#27 Thomas Campbell - TESTING OUT OF BODY EXPERIENCES](https://www.youtube.com/watch?v=5d3B0cxcllA)